cvanstey/ACBT-Brochures/maps.md

 ---

-> The map serves as a navigational tool—it but it has a way of narrating place, memory, and positioning itself as a method to interpret theory.
+> This project serves as a navigational tool— as a way of narrating place, memory.
-> *Use it to explore what was built, preserved, and remembered in the margins of Atlantic City's tourism economy.*
+> *Use it to explore what was built, preserved, and remembered within the spaces Atlantic City's tourism economy.*